null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/ryoshu_seven.png)
 ![](charts/ryoshu_seven_prime.png)

-Sevens Ryoshu completes the low rarity clash god trio (LRCGT) with L Faust and Shi Don.
-Her raw damage is more concentrated in S3 and lower overall than either of them, but compensates for that with powerful debuffs.
-Her kit is solid as well, pressing the advantage of her frequent clash wins by giving her even more power and damage.
+Sevens Ryoshu completes the low rarity clash god trio with L Faust and Shi Don.
+Her raw damage is more concentrated in S3 and lower overall than either of them, but more or less successfully compensates for that with powerful kit effects.
+Besides that, her skill effects also press the advantage of her frequent clash wins by giving her even more power and damage.

-Aside from the seemingly obligatory miserable S1, she also has a counter, mildly reducing her viability in low-sinner teams.
+Aside from the seemingly obligatory miserable S1, she also lacks an evade, reducing her viability in low-sinner teams.

 ---